 Average per square foot cost estimates for green roofs can vary widely, but the point here is that the State government took a very concrete step towards incentivizing green building technologies.
 Hopefully the State’s budgetary woes won’t stop the passage of other similar proposals in the future.

-Recently, the EPA and the Mayor’s Office of Long-Term Planning and Sustainability announced the winners of their third Green Building Competition.
-The NY Times City Room features a brief overview, and some pictures.
+Recently, the EPA and the Mayor’s Office of Long-Term Planning and Sustainability announced the winners of their third Green Building Competition

 And outside of New York: